Dipeshk98/project021-backend/README.md

 npm run deploy-prod
 ```

+(optional) You can try Seed.run for an automatic backend deployment integrated to your GitHub workflow.

 ### DynamoDB seed

 By default, your backend application starts with empty data in DynamoDB.
 You can change this behavior by modifying the JSON file located at `db/seed.json`.
 Each time you run your backend application, your Dynamodb will be initialized by the seed data you have provided.